AdobeDocs/journey-optimizer-b2b.en/help/user/content/fragments.md

 ![Delete fragment dialog](./assets/fragment-delete-dialog.png){width="400"}

 If the fragment is currently in use, the action opens an informational dialog that alerts you that it cannot be deleted.
-Click **[!UICONTROL OK]**, which aborts the deletion.
+Click **[!UICONTROL OK]**, which aborts the delete action.

 ![Delete fragment dialog - cannot delete in-use fragment](./assets/fragment-delete-dialog-in-use.png){width="400"}